LagoLunatic/DSVEdit/README.txt

-DSVEdit (DSVania Editor) is a work-in-progress editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia.
-It's currently compatible with the US and Japanese versions.
-It also has beta support for Aria of Sorrow (US version only).
+DSVEdit (DSVania Editor) is an editor for the three Castlevania games for the Nintendo DS: Dawn of Sorrow, Portrait of Ruin, and Order of Ecclesia, as well as Aria of Sorrow for the GBA.
+It supports both the US and Japanese versions of the DS games, while only the US version of Aria of Sorrow is supported.

+Download the latest release: https://github.com/LagoLunatic/DSVEdit/releases

 Source code: https://github.com/LagoLunatic/DSVEdit
 Report issues here: https://github.com/LagoLunatic/DSVEdit/issues